Deadline: November 1, 2022

-Data+ is a ten-week summer research experience that welcomes Duke undergraduates interested in exploring new data-driven approaches to interdisciplinary challenges.
+Data+ is a ten-week summer research experience for undergraduates interested in exploring data-driven approaches to interdisciplinary challenges.

-This is a call for proposals for faculty-sponsored Data+ projects in the Summer 2021 edition of Data+.
-We are especially interested in proposals that involve a partner from outside the academy, or a faculty member from a different discipline.
+We are especially interested in proposals that involve a partner from outside the academy or a faculty member from a different discipline.
 We also encourage proposals that involve previously untested ideas or unanalyzed datasets, and we hope that the Data+ team can make a contribution with important proof-of-principle work that may lead to more substantial faculty work and/or connections in the future.
-We also welcome proposals that will lead to the undergraduates creating tools that might be used in the classroom or that might facilitate community engagement with data and data-driven questions.
-Finally, we are particularly excited about projects that foster links between Duke and Durham City/County/School government and/or community groups, as well as between Duke and North Carolina Central University.
+We also welcome proposals that will lead to the undergraduates creating tools that might be used in the classroom or facilitate community engagement with data and data-driven questions.
+Finally, we are including a special segment within Data+ 2023 called Climate+ for projects connecting data science to issues around climate change.

 Summary: Please write a project summary, including the basic ideas behind the proposal.

 Faculty leads: Data+ is especially interested in projects that connect faculty from different disciplines, as well as projects that enable faculty to branch out in new directions.
 Please describe the intended faculty leads and the expected benefits from their participation.

 Mentoring: Day-to-day faculty involvement in Data+ is not expected.
 Instead, each Data+ project has a mentor, usually a graduate student or postdoc, who is on hand to give the student team more focused guidance.
 The time commitment tends to be five to seven hours per week, and funding is generally available to cover the mentor’s time.
 (Typically, we are able to compensate doctoral students with a check and postdocs via a research fund.)